6 Best Cat Litters for Odor Control in 2024

 Arm & Hammer Clump & Seal Cloud Control is an excellent choice if you’re looking for odor control.
 Its rock hard clumping locks up urine and the added baking soda rapidly neutralizes odors.
 It has a soft sandy texture that’s easy on the paws and it also has quite a low dust content considering how small its particles are.
 As with most mainstream clay litters, it clocks in at an affordable price of $1.00/lb.

 The main downside of this cat litter is that it tracks quite a bit.
 The small granules can stick to fur and are easily kicked out of the box.
 Additionally, some cats may not care for the light “Clean Scent" that comes with this cat litter.
-It’s not as overbearing as a heavily perfumed litter, but added scent of any kind can be a feline turn-off.
+It’s not as overbearing as a heavily perfumed litter, but artificial fragrances of any kind can be a feline turn-off.
 Some cat parents have complained that the clumping takes a bit too long and that the resulting clumps are heavy and hard to scoop out of the litter box.
 Finally, it has the usual negatives of clay litter: harvested by strip mining, not biodegradable, and contains crystalline silica dust.

-Pros | Cons |
+Pros Cons

 Does Baking Soda Neutralize Cat Urine Odor?